 Exalted Endurance – This will upgrade your Armor Aura to heal in an AoE around you.
 Because you’ll have decent Might for this Build you’ll get some extremely good healing from this one, which will allow you to keep on firing without worry of dying.

 Scion of Flame – This passive will give you 1 extra Penetration when using Flames of Devotion, and you’ll need it because Pistols have rather weak Penetration.

 Righteous Soul – This ability makes you immune to Disease and Poison effects, further improving your tankiness.

-Stoic Steel – This passive will give you up to +3 Armor for not moving for a good amount of time.
+Stoic Steel – This passive will give you more Armor for not moving for a good amount of time.
 Since you’ll be standing still often, this works really well.
 You can never get enough Armor, especially when you’re wearing the lightest possible.

 Might is important to any Build that uses Firearms because the Reload Time on them are generally pretty lengthy, so you want to kill your target in one burst if possible.
 Although Might no longer provides the same boost in damage that it did in Beta, an extra 20% or 30% damage could be just enough to down that target, so you refund your Zeal and move on to the next threat.

 Perception is important because you want to at least Hit with every shot, and getting Crits is even better.
 Putting points here will help make this happen, but isn’t worth it unless you make a significant investment, in my opinion.
 You’ll want 16 or 17 points here.